Countly/countly-server/README.md

 ## What is Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source [mobile](https://count.ly/mobile-analytics) & [web analytics](http://count.ly/web-analytics), [rich push notifications](https://count.ly/plugins/rich-push-notifications) and [crash reporting](https://count.ly/plugins/crash-analytics) platform powering more than 2500 web sites, 14000 mobile applications and several tens of thousands of desktop applications as of 2017 Q3.
+[Countly](http://count.ly) is an innovative, real-time, open source [mobile](https://count.ly/mobile-analytics) & [web analytics](http://count.ly/web-analytics), [rich push notifications](https://count.ly/plugins/rich-push-notifications) and [crash reporting](https://count.ly/plugins/crash-analytics) platform powering more than 2500 web sites, 16000 mobile applications and several desktop applications as of 2019.
 It collects data from mobile, desktop, web apps including Apple Watch, TvOS and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.

 With the help of [Javascript SDK](http://github.com/countly/countly-sdk-web), Countly is a web analytics platform with features on par with mobile SDKs.
 For more information about web analytics capabilities, [see this link](http://count.ly/web-analytics).